aloftdata/aloftdata.eu/README.md

-# Aloft data
+# Aloft

-This repository contains the source files for the website of [Aloft data](https://aloftdata.eu).
+This repository contains the source files for the [Aloft website](https://aloftdata.eu).

 ## Usage